Blog / Employee Experience

 In scenario-based training, it’s up to the learner to solve a problem or troubleshoot a challenge.
 They’re presented with a simulated situation and offered different choices to make.
 The employee jumps in and gets their hands dirty by choosing the response and therefore the direction of the outcome.
 Learning by doing creates a familiarity with situations that an employee simply can’t get from reading a manual.
 If they get it wrong, they can try repeatedly, if needed.

 Scenario-based learning creates a level playing field for staff, as everyone will need to reach an equal competence before completion.
-It’s also fast, so when things change, as they so often do, this process makes it simpler to get fresh information to employees quickly.
+It’s also fast, so when things in an organization change, as they so often do, this process makes it simpler to get fresh information to employees quickly.

 How is scenario-based learning used in online training?